sthiede/Comparative_Genomics/day2_morning/README.md

 ls

-# Copy this report to your local system and open it in a browser fro inspection
+# Copy this report to your local system and open it in a browser for visual inspection

 scp username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w17_fluxod/username/day2_morn/workshop_multiqc.html /path-to-local-directory/

 ```

-The report contains Assembly, Fastq Screen and FastQC report for a mixture of 51 organisms.
+The report contains Assembly, Fastq Screen and FastQC report for a mixture of 51 organism sequence data.
 Sample names for Assembly statistics ends with "l500_contigs".

-> Question: Play around with General statistics by sorting different columns. (click on a column header).
-To view just the assembly statistics, click on Sample Name column header.
+> Question: Play around with General statistics table by sorting different columns. (click on a column header).
+To view just the assembly statistics, click on N50 column header.
 Which sample has the worst N50 value? what do you think must be the reason?
 > Question?
 Which two sample's genome length i.e column Length(Mbp) stand out from all the other genome lengths?
 What is their GC %?
 What about their FastQ Screen result?
 > Question?
 What about Number of Contigs section?
 Are you getting reasonable number of contigs or is there any bad assembly?
 > Question?
 Any sample's quality stand from the rest of the bunch?